The Marseille man scored a fine goal and added two assists in a virtuoso display as Didier Deschamps' men ran out comfortable winners in Paris

-Karim Benzema was particularly profligate, as he scuffed a near post chance wide after fine work from Gael Clichy.
+Karim Benzema would be particularly profligate, as he scuffed a near post chance wide after fine work for Gael Clichy.
 The Real Madrid man looked shorn of confidence throughout, and his failure to beat Giorgi Loria when clean through soon after France’s second typified another poor outing for the national side.

 Giroud was also guilty of profligacy early on, as he lofted over after another pinpoint pass from the ubiquitous Valbuena.

-Nevertheless, Deschamps can feel pleased his side have taken control of their section ahead of Tuesday’s crunch encounter against Spain.
-Win that and France will be well on their way to Brazil 2014.
+Nevertheless, Deschamps can feel pleased his side has taken control of their section ahead of Tuesday’s crunch encounter against Spain.
+Win that and France will be well on its way to Brazil 2014.